RyanEnterprises/.github/CODE_OF_CONDUCT.md

-# ARTEMIS© Code of Conduct
+# Ryan Enterprises Code of Conduct

 ## Our Pledge